merkle-open/SitecoreBlog/docs/_posts/2023-04-04-our-highlights-from-sugcon-2023.md

 ## Crafting rock-solid secure composable Sitecore SaaS-based applications
-This is not Sitecore specific presentation it is applicable to every Saas application and things you should consider to have secured solution.
+Vasiliy Fomichev gave a non-Sitecore specific presentation, since it's actually applicable to every SaaS application and things you should consider to have secured solution.
 Having application in cloud and publicly available raises additional security threats and on slides you can find recopies to avoid them.

 * Implement Front Door to reduce traffic